 Spiritual search has been one of my most important characteristics throughout my life.
 The core of my spiritual life lies on the center of an equilateral triangle whose vertices are Christianity, Buddhism and Hinduism.
 When, years ago, I read in a book written by the Jesuit priest and Zen master Arul M. Arokiasamy that the author feels Christian, Hindu and Buddhist, I evoked something very familiar, because I have felt the same way throughout most of my existence.

 After decades of searching, my steps led me to finally meet the aforementioned spiritual masters and teachings.
-The jewel of Yogananda's teachings, Kriya Yoga, together with Christian contemplative prayer, as taught by Thomas Keating through Centering Prayer, and the Jesus Prayer constitute the three main pillars of my sadhana or spiritual path.
+The jewel of Yogananda’s teachings, Kriya Yoga, together with Christian contemplative prayer, as taught by Thomas Keating through Centering Prayer, and the Jesus Prayer, constitute the three main pillars of my sadhana or spiritual path.
 These three fundamental pillars complement each other and, in fact, are parallel paths that lead to a single objective.
 This common goal is communion with God.

 I believe that religion born in India, known as Hinduism, or more properly as Sanatana Dharma (the Eternal Way), expresses and articulates in an extraordinary manner the relationship between man and the Supreme Being.
 Using software versioning as an analogy, one could say that whereas the concept of God in most of religions is 1.0, in Hinduism it is 2.0 (maybe even 3.0 or higher).
 I am convinced that the idea of God in the Christian contemplative tradition closely resembles the highest concept of God in Hinduism.
 I think both traditions would agree to think of God as an Infinite Ocean of Joy (or Light, or Bliss, or Love).
 In the end, all religions are but different paths leading to the same goal.

 I conceive photography as a form of contemplative prayer, as stated in Project page.